angarsky/diveintopython/learn/variables/array.md

 ## Iterating Over an Array Using "for" Loop

 In Python, you can use a "for" loop to iterate over the elements of an array and perform operations on each element.
 There are different ways to iterate over an array, depending on the type of array you are working with.
-Here are a few examples:
+Here are a few examples of looping through arrays:

 1. Using a for loop with a standard Python list: